jingwen-z/jingwen-z.github.io/_posts/2019-02-07-python-while-loop.md

   src="{{ site.baseurl }}/images/20190207-python-while-loop.jpg"/>
 </p>

-`while` loops, like the ForLoop, are used for repeating sections of code - but unlike a for loop, the while loop will not run n times, but until a defined condition is no longer met.
+`while` loops, like the for loop, are used for repeating sections of code - but unlike a for loop, the while loop will not run n times, but until a defined condition is no longer met.
 If the condition is initially false, the loop body will not be executed at all.
 In this blog, I'll talk about how to achieve